defneozan/defneozan.github.io/_pages/talks.md

 ### Outreach
 ***
-* Exhibited at New Scientist Live as part of the AI for Net Zero project.
-2024
+* Exhibited at the New Scientist Live as part of the AI for Net Zero project.
+2024.